Who can get services at Glennon Health Services?

 Do you have medicine/bandages/ice packs?

 YES!
 We stock most medications needed to treat your illnesses.
 If we don't have it, we can give you a prescription to get it at a nearby pharmacy.
 Supplies to care for you injuries are available as well.
 An ice machine is available 24/7/365.
 Just swipe your card to enter building.
 The ice machine is next to the Law Enforcement office.
 Use the scoop and the bags provided to get what you need.

 Do you have condoms?

 YES!
-FREE condoms, both male and female styles, are available in our waiting room 24/7/365.
-If we are closed, just swipe your card to enter building and help yourself!
+FREE male condoms, are available in our waiting room during business hours.
 Dental dams available by request.

 Can you give me my Depo injection?

 Yes.
 Contact our nurses in advance of your expected date of needing your shot, to ensure you have what we need from you.
 Bring your medication, and your current paperwork from your last injection given.
 We are unable give FIRST TIME Depo injections.
 Contact our office for assistance.